kurahaupo/linux-syscalls-perl/README.md

 Therefore the `getdents` system call is provided as an alternative to `readdir`.

-Moreover, the `getdents` system call can return additional information: on many systems it can return a filetype, so that it's not necessary to perform a `fstatat` operation to identify subdirectories.
+Moreover, the `getdents` system call can return filetype information on systems that can return it, so that `fstatat` isn't necessary to identify subdirectories.

-It also provides drop-in replacements for `localtime`, `gmtime` and `strftime` that can handle fractional seconds.
-This adds a new format specifier `%N` and modifies the `%S`, `%T` and `%s` specifiers, allowing a precision to be specified.

-It provides two reference implementations (three, if 64-bit integers are available), so that speed/space trade-offs can be assessed in different situations.
-All of them provide the same interface for converting to/from the equivalents of `struct timespec`, `struct timeval` and floating-point `time_t`.
-Implied precision is inferred from the constructor, and carried over in any arithmetic.

 ## Timestamps